AdobeDocs/campaign-web.en/help/v8/audience/access-audiences.md

 ---
 audience: end-user
-title: Access audiences
+title: Monitor & manage audiences
-description: Learn how to access audiences in Adobe Campaign Web
+description: Learn how to monitor & manage audiences in Adobe Campaign Web
 badge: label="Beta"
 ---

-# Access audiences {#create-audiences}
+# Monitor & manage audiences {#create-audiences}

 The list of audiences available for use in Campaign Web is accessible from the **[!UICONTROL Audiences]** menu.